 So, a combination of role models, academic experiences and exposure at a young age, and personal interests led me to pursue a career in engineering.

 Q. Why did an apprenticeship appeal to you?
-OR How do you think your apprenticeship will give you the skills and knowledge you need for a rewarding career?
+How do you think your apprenticeship will give you the skills and knowledge you need for a rewarding career?

 I’ve been asked if by choosing the apprenticeship route, I felt like I’ve missed out on anything.
 My answer is – no. I know a lot of people who undertook traditional BEngs programmes at some prestigious universities but are struggling to find jobs due to lack of work experience.